Religion in Scouting: Current practises

-Some Scouting organizations have many obligatory religious merit badges as a way of fulfilling a requirement for a rank and others have a single voluntary religious merit badge or none at all.
-Scouting organizations may recognise religious programs run by other organizations, like the religious emblems programs in the United States and Canada.
+Some Scouting organisations have many obligatory religious merit badges as a way of fulfilling a requirement for a rank and others have a single voluntary religious merit badge or none at all.
+Scouting organisations may recognise religious programs run by other organizations, like the religious emblems programmes in the United States and Canada.

 Austria

 In Austria, Pfadfinder und Pfadfinderinnen Österreichs is a member of both WOSM and WAGGGS.
 The association is open to members without prejudice to birth, nationality, religion or belief.
 Both Promise and Law contain references to god.

 There are chaplains on national level for Lutheran and for Roman Catholic groups and members, as well as a commissioner for spirituality on national level.
 There can be chaplains on council- and group-level.
 Some groups are attached to religious communities or parishes; but even these are open to members of all denominations or religions.

 There are religious merit badges.
 Requirements for awards include religion and spirituality.